|Top||Butora Endeavor Wide Fit||10/10||View Prices|

 |Five Ten Anasazi Lace||9/10||View Prices|

 |La Sportiva Skwama||7/10||View Prices|

 |La Sportiva Miura VS - Women's||7/10||View Prices|

-No foot is the same; and neither is any rock climbing shoe.
+Unfortunately, no foot is the same; and neither is any rock climbing shoe.

 Although they are all designed to be snug and sensitive on your feet for maximum control and performance, each pair is made with a unique shape, material, and rigidity.

-Unfortunately, many rock climbing shoes are not accommodating to wide feet.
+Many rock climbing shoes are not accommodating to wide feet.
 But do not fret – there are still some out there that might become the perfect pair for you.
 In fact, we have an entire list of the best climbing shoes for wide feet (and that doesn’t even count the half-decent and bad ones)!

 Understanding climbing shoe anatomy and the features that affect sizing the most will help make your process of buying climbing shoes faster and more productive.
 So let’s dive in!

 Hey!
 By the way… this page contains affiliate links.
 So if you make a purchase after clicking one at no cost to you we may earn a small commission.
 Thanks for your support!